vuejs-translations/docs-cs/src/guide/extras/render-function.md

 ## Functional Components {#functional-components}

 Functional components are an alternative form of component that don't have any state of their own.
 They act like pure functions: props in, vnodes out.
-They are rendered without creating a component instance (i.e. no `this`), and without the usual component lifecycle hooks.
+They are rendered without creating a component instance (tj. no `this`), and without the usual component lifecycle hooks.

 To create a functional component we use a plain function, rather than an options object.
 The function is effectively the `render` function for the component.